14 July, 2012

 I literally jumped.
 Immediately me thoughts went back to Tinkerbelle, but then I realised he meant the word THINK.
 I was in a momentary cold sweat I was, thinking that the demented faery was somewhere in me vicinity, at which I would do without the benefit of harness and drown meself willingly.

-Weasil, always accommodating when you don't want him to be, threw two harnesses at us and we had nothing for it but to belt ourselves up as the Daddy Man agilely leapt from the destroyer deck to ours.
+Weasil, always accommodating when you don't want him to be, threw two harnesses at us and we had nothing for it but to belt ourselves up.
+The Daddy Man agilely leapt from the destroyer deck to ours.
 He hooked the cables that would keep us from floating away to the ship's wheel.

-"Like that's gonna keep us secure," Weasil sighed but resigned to the fact we were pretty much on our own.
+"Like that's gonna keep us secure," Weasil sighed but resigned to the fact that we were on our own.

-As we had little choice but to become fish food ourselves, we jumped overboard and into the wash as Captain Shorty (me name for her) ordered us.
-Holding our noses we went under.
-Jaack and I were once again tangled, this time his cable was wrapped around mine, so there we were once again at each other trying to free ourselves.
+We had little choice but to become fish food.
+We jumped overboard and into the wash as Captain Shorty (me name for her) ordered us.
+Holding our noses, we went under.
+Jaack and I were once again tangled.
+This time, his cable was wrapped around mine, so we were again at each other, trying to free ourselves.
 While thus occupied, Weasil looked around for the packet and saw it on the sandy bottom.
-He pounded us both good ones on our upper arms signalling he was going for the packet.
+He pounded us both good ones on our upper arms, signalling he was going for the packet.
 That made me and Jaack struggle all the more because we wanted to be the ones to get the fudge and become the hero.
 Just as we separated and were swimming downward, Jaack pulled up and grabbed me cable pulling me back.
-I was in a fury, I was almost to Weasil and I knew he was trying to keep me from it.
+I was in a fury; I was almost to Weasil and knew he was trying to keep me from it.
 I wound up me fist arm and was going to bop him one, but he was pointing in the opposite direction, his kohled eyes very big with alarm and he was mouthing "Bru . . .
 Bru . . .
 Bruce!"
-I turned to see what he was pointing at and calling Bruce, and it was me turn for me kohled eyes to get big with alarm.
+I turned to see what he was pointing at and calling Bruce.
+It was me turn for me kohled eyes to get big with alarm.
 For swimming towards us was BRUCE the great 20-foot WHITE SHARK!
-And there was Weasil, almost to the packet holding his breath, arm outstretched to reach it, when suddenly the packet was gone and Weasil was sent into a tailspin of bubbles.
+And there was Weasil, almost to the packet, holding his breath, arm outstretched to reach it when suddenly the packet was gone, and Weasil was sent into a tailspin of bubbles.

-"He's lucky he didn't get his arm bitten off," I signed to Jaack who was looking up to grab his cable and start pulling himself to the surface.
+"He's lucky his arm didn't get bitten off," I said to Jaack, who was looking up to grab his cable and start pulling himself to the surface.

 "He's on his own, mate."
-Was signed back at me and up went Jaack.
+He signed back at me, and up went Jaack.

 Could this situation get any worse?
 I ask ya.

 I made me way over to Weasil and pulled him up by his belt all the way to the surface.
-Jaack was already on deck explaining to Captain Shorty what happened, as I literally got the superhuman strength to fling Weasil AKA Captain Thorpe, AKA Captain Thorn on the deck, and then I climbed over panting from the exertion.
+Jaack was already on deck explaining to Captain Shorty what happened, as I literally got the superhuman strength to fling Weasil, AKA Captain Thorpe, AKA Captain Thorn, on the deck.
+Then I climbed over, panting from the exertion.

 "Liars, liars pants on fire."
 Captain Shorty huffed at us.
 "The three of you should walk the plank for incompetence!"

 WALK THE PLANK?
-This situation WAS getting worse just when I thought it couldn't get anymore.
-We three KNEW we'd be shark food.
+This situation was getting worse just when I thought it couldn't get any worse.
+We three knew we'd be shark food.

 "Yer heartless, but I kind of like ya," Weasil said to the diminutive captain of the naval destroyer.